quixio/quix-docs/docs/apis/intro.md

 ## Portal API

 The [Portal API](portal-api/index.md) gives access to the Quix Portal interface enabling you to automate your project deployment, management and monitoring.
-For example, you could build command line tools in any language with an HTTP interface available, to create, deply, and monitor services.
+For example, you could build command line tools in any language with an HTTP interface available, to create, deploy, and monitor services.

 [Read more about Portal API](portal-api/index.md)